The Center for Galactic Anomalies

-Then The Center for Galactic Anomalies is the book for you!
+A Synopsis of The Center for Galactic Anomalies

 “Have you learned nothing, Vern?
 No one belongs here.
 That’s the whole point.”